10 Movies to Watch If you are Learning French

 The story portrays a unique relationship rooted in comedy and honesty between two unlikely individuals who, under normal circumstances, should have nothing in common.

-The expressions and pattern of speech make it possible to understand what the various characters portray in showcasing the best of French humor.
+The expressions and patterns of speech help us understand what the various characters convey, showcasing the best of French humor.

 It is one of the best movies for French learners.